Robot (The Goodies)

 "Robot" is an episode of the British comedy television series The Goodies.

 This episode is also known as "Automation".

 This episode was made by LWT for ITV.

-Written by The Goodies, with songs and music by Bill Oddie.
+Written by Graeme Garden and Bill Oddie, with songs and music by Bill Oddie.

 Plot

 Tim and Graeme are studying a readout of their end of year profits and expenses, and deduce that they must fire Bill in order to keep the business running at a profit.
 Graeme suggests that they introduce automation now that Bill is gone, while Bill announces that he's going to picket.
 Unfortunately, the lettering on his picket sign, which reads "Support your striking mate!" starts to run after it starts raining, leading the sign to now read "up yours mate!", which causes Bill to get knocked out by an offended passerby.

 Back at the Goodies office, Bill is packing up his things, while Tim nervously paces around the living room.
 Bill says it must be because of the guilt they are feeling for firing him, but Tim explains that they are expecting a little visitor and will soon be hearing the patter of tiny feet.
 Suddenly, they hear the sound of a baby crying and Graeme bursts in and announces that they are now the proud parents of a baby robot.
 Bill is aghast at being replaced with such a thing, but Graeme explains that when it grows up it will be able to do everything that he does.
-Convinced that Graeme has lost his mind, Bill exits.
+Convinced that Tim and Graeme has lost their minds, Bill exits.

-Later that night, Tim and Graeme are woken up by the wailing of the robot.
-They get into an argument over who should get up to look after him and decide that they need an Au pair to look after the robot.
+Later that night, reluctant Tim and frustrated Graeme are woken up by the wailing of the robot.
+They get into an argument over who should get up to look after it and decide that they need an Au pair to look after the robot.
 The next morning, a group of attractive would-be Au pairs arrive at the house, and a randy Tim is suddenly excited about the prospect of getting some hired help.
 However, one final applicant arrives - a still bearded Bill, in a pink sweater, mini-skirt, blonde wig and with an outrageously large bust, wanders in and introduces himself as Helga from Sweden.
 Tim is disgusted by "Helga", but Graeme insists they hire her, citing a well-known rule of life about never to hire a pretty Au pair as it always causes trouble.
 Tim and Graeme explain to "Helga" what is expected of "her" and suggest "she" take the robot out for a walk.

-"Helga" immediately tries to do away with the defenceless robot while out on their walk - using a variety of methods to dispose of him.
+"Helga" immediately tries to do away with the defenceless robot while out on their walk - using a variety of methods to dispose of it.
 None of these work and the robot turns the tables on his carer and eventually gets "Helga" encased in a concrete block.
 Fed up, "Helga" dumps the robot at the steps of a homeless shelter and runs away.